 - Let stand 5-10 minutes, remove from pans and cool completely before frosting.

-Take the cream cheese and the butter out of the fridge while the cakes are cooling, so they can come to room temperature for the Walnut Cream Cheese Frosting.
+- Allow the cream cheese and butter to come to room temperature for 1-2 hours before making the Walnut Cream Cheese Frosting.

 Looking for more delicious cake recipes?

 Here are a few you might also enjoy!